 Of course you want to find what is comfortable but think of smalls as for people who are 4’11” to 5’4”, mediums are for those 5’5” to 5’9”, and larges for those 5’10” to 6’3”.
 There are extra large and extra small frames for those of you on either side but you may have to sacrifice tire size for a comfortable fit.
 What I mean is someone who is really small may not be able to comfortably ride a 29er.

 Mountain bike seating positions are usually less aggressive than road bikes and plus the bike does most of the work so there is no need to be hunched over churning super hard.
 Your head needs to be up looking for obstacles and dangers.
-Find a bike you feel comfortable on and make sure you are satisfied before you pay… and of course use the following bike size chart!
+Find a bike you feel comfortable on and make sure you are satisfied before you pay… and of course use the following bike size table!

 Mountain Bike Size Chart